dr-leo/pandaSDMX/doc/index.rst

 Main features
 ---------------------

-* support for many SDMX features including
+* support for many SDMX 2.1 features

-  - generic and structure-specific data sets in SDMXML format
-  - data sets in SDMXJSON format
-  - data structure definitions, code lists and concept schemes
-  - dataflow definitions, provision agreements, and content-constraints
-  - categorisations and category schemes
+* SDMXML and SDMXJSON formats
 * pythonic representation of the SDMX information model
 * When requesting datasets, validate column selections against code lists and content-constraints if available